 Compare motorcycle storage insurance

-Rest easy protecting your bike against theft or damage while it’s in storage.
+Protect your bike from theft or damage for a lower rate while your bike's in storage.

-A motorcycle storage policy keeps you covered for theft or damage while your ride is being held in a garage or storage facility.
-But be aware that some insurers don’t offer this low-coverage option because the off season for riding is already built into its low year-round premiums.
+A motorcycle storage policy keeps you covered for theft or damage while your ride is in a garage or storage.
+But some insurers don’t offer this low-coverage option because the off-season for riding is already built into low year-round premiums.

 How does motorcycle storage insurance work?

-Scenarios where you might consider a storage policy:
+Scenarios where you might consider a storage policy include:

 - During seasons commonly known for harsh or unsafe weather

 - Students away at school

 - Broke-down or project bike you plan to repair in the future

 How can I get cheap motorcycle storage insurance?